NickLitharis/NickLItharis/README.md

 I'm a passionate data analyst based in Greece.
 I love programming, and I'm constantly exploring new things in the world of computer science.

 - 🔭 I’m currently working on my Thesis
-- 🌱 I’m currently learning map evaluation
+- 🌱 I’m currently learning Image Captioning With Python
 - 👯 I’m looking to collaborate on Data Analysis/Machine Learning projects
 - 📫 How to reach me: nicklitharis@gmail.com
 - 😄 Pronouns: He/Him